antiboredom/LazyCoin/README.md

 ## The Minting Process: Proof of Non-Work

 Minting new LazyCoin requires participation from at least two parties: one or more Generators, and one Verifier.
 The role of the Generator is to do nothing.
 The Verifier observes the Generator to ensure that he or she is doing nothing.
-When the Generator finishes producing LazyCoin, the Verifier \textit{signs} a blank LazyCoin, making note of the date and the amount of LazyCoin produced.
+When the Generator finishes producing LazyCoin, the Verifier *signs* a blank LazyCoin, making note of the date and the amount of LazyCoin produced.
 The Verifier gives the newly minted, certified LazyCoin to the Generator to complete the minting process.

 The smallest unit of LazyCoin is minted in one minute.